What are Accrued Expenses?

 Accrued interest is another type of accrued expense that is common for companies with notes payables.
 Notes payables are promissory notes issued by either an individual, banks, or even other companies that obligate the issuing party (the one who must pay it back) to pay back the amount stated by a certain date.
 Just like earlier with salaries and wages, we use an example to demonstrate what we mean.

 The very first entry on January 1 is the recording of the issuance of the note.
-Recall that the note’s face value was $10,000 along with an annual interest of 2%.
+Recall that the note’s face value was $10,000, with annual interest of 2%.
 The next entry on February 1 records the accrued interest for the month of January.
 We record interest every month to recognize the monthly interest that we are obligated to pay.
 All this monthly interest eventually adds up to the annual interest amount at the end of the year.